 - "Everybody Laughs" Ending: Happens in some episodes, usually whenever something comical happens to Inspector Kumano.

 - Follow the Leader: Mazinger Z's influence on this show is pretty obvious.
 Props for temporarily trouncing the former's anime adaptation in TV ratings, though.

 - Strangely enough, several episodes of Super Robot Mach Baron were chopped up and re-edited with new footage into Mazinger: El robot de las estrellas, a Spanish-language dub of a Taiwanese movie.

 - Also the fact that two of the main characters are named Daisaku and Mari seems to be a play on two of the main characters from the Live Action Giant Robo Toei made several years prior.

 - He Who Must Not Be Seen: Giras Q, until the final episode.

 - Internal Reveal: In episode 24, it's revealed that the Iron Alliance has an outer space branch established on Mars.
 The SSI doesn't find this out until two episodes later.

-- Let's Get Dangerous: Inspector Kumano, despite providing comic relief for a good chunk of the show.
+- Let's Get Dangerous!: Inspector Kumano, despite providing comic relief for a good chunk of the show.
 Only when the situation calls for it, however.

 - The Man Behind the Curtain: When Ken finally encounters Giras Q, the latter is revealed to be a computer brain with a high-pitched voice.
-He understandably takes it out without any trouble (though it got replaced with a new one afterwards).
+He understandably takes it out without any trouble (although it got replaced with a new one afterwards).

 - Mid-Season Upgrade: Red Baron progressively receives upgrades to counter the Iron Alliance's robots, including the Arm Missile and the Drill Arrow.
 Eventually, its Baronium metal is replaced by Super Baronium and the Space Wings are added, in order to combat space robots.